Genetics of degenerative suspensory ligament disease (DSLD)

 Degenerative suspensory ligament disease (DSLD) is an equine disease that is being recognized more frequently.
 Disease onset is subtle in affected horses often with no history of injury and usually affects more than one limb.
 DSLD has been diagnosed in multiple breeds such as the Peruvian Horse, the Paso Fino, Warmblood breeds, Thoroughbred, Standardbred, American Quarter Horse, Arabian, American Saddlebred, and Akhal-Teke.

 The cause of DSLD is not fully understood and injuries to the suspensory ligament sometimes get misdiagnosed as DSLD.
 Therefore, further research into DSLD is necessary.
-Data from the Comparative Genetics Laboratory at the University of Wisconsin-Madison suggest that DSLD in the Peruvian Horse is most likely a recessive Mendelian genetic disease, meaning that there is a simple mode of inheritance where horses with two copies of the mutated gene develop the disease and horses with only one copy if the mutation are carriers of the disease and are healthy clinically.
+Data from the Comparative Genetics Laboratory at the University of Wisconsin-Madison suggest that DSLD in the Peruvian Horse is most likely a complex polygenic genetic disease, meaning that there are multiple markers across the genome that add to the risk of development along with environmental risk factors.
 We are studying the Peruvian Horse for this work because support from the breed organization and strong engagement with this project by the community of horse owners.

 Since DSLD is very similar to degenerative tendon ruptures in human beings, we have been able to obtain funding from the National Institutes of Health for a One Health study aimed at discovering the genetic basis of DSLD in the horse and then examining human tendinopathy patients to determine whether mutation of the same gene may cause degenerative tendinopathy in human patients.
 General understanding of the genetics of DSLD in horses is limited.
 Our work will advance discovery of the causal genetic variant(s) for DSLD.
 This will not only advance genetic testing for the disease and medical treatment for affected horses but will also inform understanding of human tendon injury.
 We are working with the North American Peruvian Horse Association